MFLind/Brickyard/README.md

 ## Automatic testing
 Automatic testing has been built in to Brickyard codebase using Django-pytest framework.

+When running the automatic testing database need to change to local sqlite3 changing environment variable:
+'''
+DATABASE_URL="sqlite:///db.sqlite3"
+'''

 To execute the testing according to:
 ```
 python manage.py test product